-The only way we can resolve this issue is to get the root of the problem and this can often be due to the unconscious bias of a recruiter.
+The only way we can resolve this issue is to get to the root of the problem and this can often be due to the unconscious bias of a recruiter.
 Without knowing it, we are all biased in some way and trying to avoid this can be somewhat impossible.

 The problem lies at the beginning of the recruitment process, the screening and shortlisting of candidates.
 Sometimes we can miss out on the perfect candidates due to some unknown bias in our brain.
-We make preconceptions based on people’s names and other factors without even knowing.
+We make preconceptions based on people’s names and other factors without even knowing them.
 This is where technology can be adopted to help us resolve these underlying issues.
 We should be shortlisting candidates based on skills, experience and work history rather than name, age, gender, ethnicity etc.

 The Benefits of Technology

 Technology can screen and shortlist candidates almost instantly.
 Using your live vacancy, technology platforms can match relevant, high-quality candidates to the requirements of your job role.
 Technology with no opinion and no bias.
 What’s more, technology can work for hours and hours without getting tired.
-Humans, unfortunately, have a limit and our concentration and energy levels can massively affect our work performance and decision making.
+Humans, unfortunately, have a limit and our concentration and energy levels can massively affect our work performance and decision-making.